A Humorous But Comforting Take on Why People Say Cruel Things To Creatives and How To Bounce Back

 Stopping yourself from engaging and walking away is an act of self-love that strengthens your future resilience.

-This allows to bounce back quicker and get back to being fabulous and making fabulous art.
+This allows you to bounce back quicker and get back to being fabulous and making fabulous art.

 One Way to Bounce Back After a Harsh Critique